ptabriz/Interactions_Species_Urban_Density_IVE/README.md

 ![Header image](https://github.com/ptabriz/Interactions_Species_Urban_Density_IVE/blob/master/img/IMG_9594.jpg)

-# The main and interaction effects of species abundance and urban density on perceived restorative potential of urban landscapes
+## The main and interaction effects of species abundance and urban density on perceived restorative potential of urban landscapes

-## Abstract
+## Intro
-This virtual relaity application is powered by Vorld Wizard virtual reality development software.
+This virtual reality application is powered by Vorld Wizard virtual reality development software.
 The application runs an experiment related to examination of impact of built-landscape attributes on human percieved mental health.
 It is developed for a colloborative project between NC State Center for Geospatial analytics and Univerisity of Illinois.

 ## Dependencies and requirements
 -   Oculus headset CV1 or DK2